 It acts as an economic interface for agents operating inside and outside its ecosystem.

-It allows innovative ways of fundraising
+It enables innovative ways of raising funds.

 Main objectives and political positioning